ankitmaharjan/everest_walk/README.md

 # RESTful API in Node.js

-This project implements a RESTful API using Node.js and Express.js in Monolith Architecture, with data storage in a relational database (MySQL).
+This project implements a RESTful API using Node.js and Express.js in Monolith Event Driven Architecture, with data storage in a relational database (MySQL).
 The API allows users to manage records, including creation, retrieval, updating, and deletion, while ensuring data integrity and error handling through debugging.

 ![Screenshot](screenshot.png)
 ![Screenshot](screenshot1.png)